markuplint/markuplint/website/docs/configuration/index.md

 ### Format and Filename

-You can get even if the filename is not `.markuplintrc`.
+You can apply even if the filename is not `.markuplintrc`.

 The priority applied names are: